mbarbin/crs/README.md

 ## Current State

-It's currently in the early stages of development.
+:construction: *crs* is currently under construction and should be considered experimental and unstable.
+During the early `0.0.X` stages of development, the interfaces and behavior are subject to breaking changes.
+Feedback from adventurous users is welcome to help shape future versions.

 ## Get Involved